 Bacterial vaginosis (BV), an overgrowth of a normal flora in the vagina that causes a vaginal discharge, is relatively common in both pregnant and non-pregnant women.
 Untreated bacterial vaginosis during pregnancy can result in amniotic fluid infection, premature rupture of the membranes, premature delivery, low birth weight of the baby, and possibly pelvic inflammatory disease in the mother.
-Health care providers do not perform this test routinely but may order it for those who have symptoms, especially if the woman previously delivered a premature baby.
+Healthcare practitioners do not perform this test routinely but may order it for those who have symptoms, especially if the woman previously delivered a premature baby.

 - Vaginal discharge that is not clear in appearance